craftingcity/The-Known-World/For My Players, On the Underdark.md

 When hunting, you'll be competing with other humanoids, things that eat bones, giant bugs, and horrorbeasts with big teeth!

-# Flora

 ## For Amashod
-As the "Darkranger Mercenaries" said...
+As the "Darkranger Mercenaries" of Mariul, Amicus, and Triigon said...

 "Your greatest threats are Disease, Madness, and Poison.
 The beasties here will kill you, but many of them would just as easy feed on your corpse after you've killed yourself."